FCC/lpfmpoints/README.md

 ## Data

   * Data are stored in [a cartoDB table][cartodb]
-  * /data directory also contains a copy of the source data in JSON format (WGS 84) lpfm_points.json
+  * /data directory also contains a copy of the source data in GeoJSON format (WGS 84) lpfm_points.geojson

 ## Inspiration